aws-samples/salesforce-apig-integration/README.md

 *Figure 22 - Test the Flow*

 During this walkthrough you were able to rapidly setup Salesforce Private Connect, create an invocable action and build a Flow without writing any code.
 The Flow was able to call the AWS API Gateway.
 With this solution, customers can build applications that require synchronous responses to business integration logic hosted in AWS.
 Customers benefit from higher performance since the traffic is routed over the AWS backbone rather than the public internet.

+## Clean up

+To avoid incurring future charges, delete the CloudFormation stack that has been provisioned.
+You should also remove all Salesforce resources created.